Treating and Controlling Root Aphids

 Signs that indicate the presence of root aphids.

-- Leaves are smaller than normal.
+- The leaves are smaller than normal.

 - The leaves of plants are discolored.

-- Leaves are damaged turning yellowish to brown.
+- Leaves are damaged, turning yellowish to brown.

 - Plant leaves begin to wilt.